 The Airmen's Stories - P/O D J Hammond

-After completing his flying training he was posted to 4 Ferry Pilot Pool.
+On return to the UK he was posted to 4 Ferry Pilot Pool.

-He went to 7 OTU Hawarden on 3rd September 1940.
+Hammond went to 7 OTU Hawarden on 3rd September 1940.
 After converting to Spitfires he joined 54 Squadron at Catterick on the 24th.

 The next day he flew, as a passenger, in a Magister from Catterick to Hawarden, piloted by P/O ARMcL Campbell.
 Hammond was en route to Aldergrove, where he joined 245 Squadron in order to convert to Hurricanes.
 He then moved to 253 Squadron at Kenley on 16th October.

-After short postings in Kenya and Uganda he went in January 1942 to Burma via Singapore and India.
 In September of that year he volunteered to join a special force at Saugor in the Central Provinces of the country and began his training as a liaison officer for Wingate's first Chindit expedition.

 Hammond took part in the first Chindit expedition, Operation Longcloth, in February 1943, serving in 7 Column under the command of Major K Gilkes MC.
 They went in on foot and caused much disruption to Japanese supply lines.
 By the end of March most men were exhausted and were without food, water or ammunition.
 The column was ordered to split into groups and return independently.